+Figure 2.41 Mediation Device Driver being loaded in the host OS

 Smart NIC

-A NIC card generation commonly named "smart NIC" are highly customizable thanks to the last evolution provided by some new capabilities (FPGA, ARM, P4).

-It makes possible to envisage SDN vSwitch/vRouter data plane function to be moved into the NIC card keeping only the controle plane function into the host operating system.
+A NIC card generator, commonly named smart NIC, is highly customizable thanks to the last evolution provided by some new capabilities (FPGA, ARM, P4).
+It’s now possible to envisage SDN vSwitch/vRouter data plane functions to be moved onto the NIC card keeping only the control plane function in the host operating system.

-For Contrail solution, this is made by offloading several Contrail vRouter tables including:
+For Contrail solutions, this is made by offloading several Contrail vRouter tables including:

 Interface Tables